anotheremily/ccminer-cryptonight/README.md

 ## Updates

 ### September 3rd 2016
 Fork for Jetson TK1.
-See INSTALL for installation instructions.
+See above for installation instructions.

 ### July 5th 2014
 Massive improvement to interactivity on Windows, should also further help with TDR issues.
 Introducing the --bfactor and --bsleep command line parameters allows for control over execution of the biggest resource hog of the algorithm.
 Use bfactor to determine how many parts the kernel is split into and bsleep to insert a short delay between the kernel launches.
 The defaults are no splitting / no sleep for Linux and split into 64 (bfactor 6) parts / sleep 100 microseconds between launches for Windows.
 These defaults seem to work wonders on my 750 Ti on Windows 7, once again you may want to tweak according to your